64bit-Paperclip/FirstBoot/README.md

 ## How It Works

 ### Groups
-Groups are curated stacks of services that work together.
-Selecting a group from the menu installs and configures everything needed for that role.
-For example, the **Mail** group installs and configures Postfix, Dovecot, OpenDKIM, Rspamd, Redis, and Certbot together.
+Groups are curated collections of related services.
+Selecting a group from the menu shows all services that belong to it, letting you manage them together.
+For example, the **Mail** group gives you access to Postfix, Dovecot, OpenDKIM, Rspamd, Redis, and Certbot in one place.

 ### Services
-Individual services can be managed independently — install, uninstall, configure, and run service-specific actions like creating databases or managing users.
+Individual services can be managed independently.
+Install, uninstall, configure, and run service-specific actions like creating databases or managing users.

 ### Actions
-Standalone tasks that don't belong to a specific service — things like installing or uninstalling a package, creating a mailbox, or renewing certificates.
+Actions are individual tasks such as installing or uninstalling a service, creating a database, adding a mailbox, or renewing certificates.
+Each service and group registers its own actions, which are also accessible directly from the main Actions menu, giving you a single place to find and run any available task without navigating through menus.

 ### Self-Registering Modules
 Each module registers itself when sourced at startup.
-Adding a new service is as simple as dropping a new directory into `modules/services/` — it automatically appears in the menu.
+Adding a new service is as simple as dropping a new directory into `modules/services/`.
+It automatically appears in the menu next time you start.

 ---